Ecodev/graphql-doctrine/README.md

 factories.
 But any other PSR-11 container implementation could be used instead.

 The keys should be the whatever you use to refer to the type in your model.
-Typically that would be either the FQCN of a PHP class "native" type such as `DateTimeImmutable`, or the FQCN of a PHP class implementing the GraphQL type, or directly the GraphQL type name:
+Typically, that would be either the FQCN of a PHP class "native" type such as `DateTimeImmutable`, or the FQCN of a PHP class implementing the GraphQL type, or directly the GraphQL type name: